Cosmological constraints on Brans-Dicke theory

 \paragraph{Introduction}

 The Brans-Dicke theory of gravity (BDT), \cite{BransDicke1961,CliftonEtal2011} is one of the simplest extensions of General Relativity (GR) depending on one additional parameter, $\omega$.
-In addition to the metric, the gravitational field is further mediated by a scalar field $\phi$ whose inverse plays the role of a spacetime varying gravitational strength.
+In addition to the metric, the gravitational field is further mediated by a scalar field $\phi$ whose inverse plays the role of a spacetime-varying gravitational strength.

-The importance of BDT lies beyond its level of simplicity, in that it is the limit of more sophisticated but also more realistic and physically motivated theories.
-Its immediate generalizations, the so called scalar-tensor theories \cite{Jordan1959,Bergmann1968}, have had strong theoretical support from a variety of perspectives.
+The importance of BDT lies beyond its level of simplicity, in that it is the limit of more sophisticated but also more realistic and physically-motivated theories.
+Its immediate generalizations, the so-called scalar-tensor theories \cite{Jordan1959,Bergmann1968}, have had strong theoretical support from a variety of perspectives.
 For example, they manifest in the low-energy effective action for the dilaton-graviton sector in supergravity \cite{GreenSchwarzWitten1987}.
 More generally, in compactifications of theories with extra dimensions, for instance Kaluza-Klein (KK) type theories~\cite{AppelquistChodosFreund1987} or the Dvali-Gabadadze-Porrati theory~\cite{DvaliGabadadzePorrati2000d}, the extra-dimensional spacetime metric is decomposed in KK modes acting as effective scalars on our 4-dimensional spacetime in the same way that occurs in scalar-tensor theories.
-The BDT is a close cousin of the so called Galileon theories~\cite{NicolisRattazziTrincherini2009}, recently proposed to explain cosmic acceleration while evading solar system constraints.
-In absence of matter fields, the scalar-tensor action also arises as a special sector of the Plebanski action when the trace component of the simplicity constraints is relaxed~\cite{Beke2011,Beke2012}.
-Finally as we discuss further below, BDT arises as a particular limit of Horndeski theory~\cite{Horndeski1974,DeffayetGaoSteer2011}, the most general scalar-tensor theory having 2nd-order field equations in four dimensions.
+The BDT is a close cousin of the so-called Galileon theories~\cite{NicolisRattazziTrincherini2009}, recently proposed to explain cosmic acceleration while evading Solar System constraints.
+In the absence of matter fields, the scalar-tensor action also arises as a special sector of the Plebanski action when the trace component of the simplicity constraints is relaxed~\cite{Beke2011,Beke2012}.
+Finally as we discuss further below, BDT arises as a particular limit of Horndeski theory~\cite{Horndeski1974,DeffayetGaoSteer2011}, the most general scalar-tensor theory having second order field equations in four dimensions.